Our 10 Week Half Marathon Training Plan is best suited for runners with some experience looking to improve their half-marathon performance.

 Tempo Runs (optional)

-Not sure what target pace should be?
+Not sure what your target pace should be?
 Check out our pace charts!

 You should be factoring in one long, slow run every weekend.
 These runs are all about increasing your endurance gradually.